SAFETAG/SAFETAG/content/activities/recon-ng/recon-ng.md

 [*] 3 rows returned
 ```

-I went to leillc.net and the website is obviously not associated with the company I am doing recon on.
+It seems the website leillc.net is obviously not associated with the company I am doing recon on.
-Since this module did what I wanted I will leave it using the ```back``` command.
+Since this module has finished, we will leave it using the ```back``` command.

 ```
 [recon-ng][websitename][shodan_net] > back
 [recon-ng][websitename] >
 ```

-Now I will use the other two ```netblock-``` modules.
-I will show one more and then skip the second.
+Now we will use the other two ```netblock-``` modules.
+We will show one more and then skip the second.

-First I am going to find all the possible modules using tab completion.
+First we find all the possible modules using tab completion.

 ```
 [recon-ng][websitename] > use recon/netblocks-